Ernesto Rubin de Cervin

-Ernesto Rubin de Cervin Albrizzi (5 July 1936 – 29 March 2013) was an Italian composer and teacher.
+Ernesto Rubin de Cervin Albrizzi (5 July 1936 – 29 March 2013) was an Italian composer, musicologist and teacher.

 Biography

 He was born in Venice in 1936.
 As a child he studied violin with Gian Francesco Malipiero at the Venice Conservatory, who suggested that he should start composition classes.
 He studied solfege with Bruno Maderna.
-After high school, he studied composition at the Florence Conservatory under Roberto Lupi and Luigi Dallapiccola.
+After high school, he studied composition at the Florence Conservatory under Roberto Lupi and on a private basis with Luigi Dallapiccola.